PROFESSIONAL OBOE LESSONS - Madison, WI

 OBOE INSTRUCTION

-I started playing oboe growing up, even before I started playing guitar. and carried it through my Bachelor’s at UW-Whitewater and my Master’s in Music Composition at UNC-Greensboro.
+I started playing oboe growing up, even before I started playing guitar and carried it through my Bachelor’s at UW-Whitewater and my Master’s in Music Composition at UNC-Greensboro.
 It’s the instrument that taught me how to really listen, how to practice with intention, and how to shape a musical phrase.

 With conservatory training, I can take students from their first reed to collegiate-level playing.
 I understand the technical demands of the instrument: the embouchure control, the breath management, the finger coordination ~ because I’ve been working on them my whole life.